makerdao/endgame-toolkit/README.md

 - Update `setRewardsDuration()` to support changing the reward duration during an active distribution.
   - This allows the duration to be changed even when new reward is added immediately after the end of a distribution period, which would be the case when `rewardDistribution` is a smart contract distributing new reward every period.
+- Prevent `rewardsToken` and `stakingToken` from being the same token.
+  - Instead of using the _pull pattern_, this contract expect the address with the `rewardsDistribution` role to transfer the tokens to it and call `notifyRewardAmount` with the correct value.
+  - There is a possible scenario where the amount of tokens transferred to the contract is less than the amount used as a parameter in `notifyRewardAmount`.
+In such case, if the staking token and rewards token are the same, the staked tokens would be incorporated into the new reward period, causing stakers to lose their capital.

 ## Contributing